sciZer0/7/a/README.md

 The whole thing is that some time ago, just through thinking logically about well-known facts, I made the biggest ever scientific discoveries.

-The discoveries are so big that they directly affect philosophy, physics, chemistry, biology, and eventually will change all science as we know it.
+The discoveries are so big that they directly affect philosophy, physics, chemistry, biology, and eventually will change/improve all science as we know it.

 Simultaneously, the discoveries are very simple and obvious.